 The wood in the Gourmet Blend pellets is a mix of Cherry, Maple and Hickory.
 This is a really nice hardwood blend that works well with pork, chicken and beef.

 To top things off, I have also been using the Traeger Chili Garlic dry rub that I got at Costco just to keep everything in the family!
-If you are buying the Traeger Fremont at Costco then go ahead and buy these pellets to fire it up!
+If you are buying the Traeger Fremont at Costco and want to stick with Traeger pellets then these will treat you right.

 The Gourmet Blend pellets are high quality.